psychdatascience/FDS-CourseOne/tutorial005.md

 Learning Goals:

-* Set up GitHub on your computer
+ * Create a repository on GitHub.com.
-* clone a repository locally on your computer (using Unix/Linux Terminal commands)
+ * Clone the repository locally on your computer.
-* make changes to the repository (adding a file and editing a file)
+ * Make changes to a file inside the repository.
-* make a commit to record the changes
+ * Add the changes to the stack of changes in the local git repository.
-* push the changes upstream, i.e. to repository stored on the cloud on GitHub.com
+ * Commit the changes to the record of the local repository.
+ * Push the local repository to GitHub.com
+ * (Handle advanced authentication features on GitHub, if necessary.)

 Prerequisites: